+Particulars As at As at

+March 31, 2022 March 31, 2021

+Contingent Liabilities:

+1) Claims against the company not acknowledged as debt

+Disputed Income Tax Demand - CPC demand 0.70 0.68

+Commitments:

-Contingent Liabilities: As at March 31, 2022 As at March 31, 2021 a) Claims against the company not acknowledged as debt Disputed Income Tax Demand - CPC demand 0.70 0.68 (i) Commitments: Estimated amount of contracts remaining to be executed on capital account and not provided for, net of advances. - -
+(i) Estimated amount of contracts remaining to be executed on capital account and not provided for, net of advances.
+8 ÷

-Commissioner of Income tax , Bangalore has issued a notice on Short deduction of TDS for various years commencing from FY 2012-13 to 2021-22 and imposed a Interest and penalty .
+1 Commissioner of Income tax, Bangalore has issued a notice on Short deduction of TDS for various years commencing from FY 2012-13 to 2021-22 and imposed a Interest and penalty.